Bevia/InheritanceAndComposition/README.md

 # InheritanceAndComposition
 JAVA: Usage of Inheritance and Composition.

-a Jet Plane has several components (among many other, but 3 for the sake of simplicity):
+a Jet Plane has several components (among many others of course, but 3 for the sake of simplicity):

 1)a Jet Engine which contains (has-a) a Combustion Chamber (as a component)

-2)a Retracting Landing Gear
+2)a Retracting Landing Gear (as a component)

-3)and a Weather Radar Scanner
+3)and a Weather Radar Scanner (as a component)

 Now lets build a Jet Plane with all these components: